 The castle at Cardigan has undergone a major restoration, and now hosts many events including music, food and craft fairs as well as classes to learn Welsh and harp playing.
+There is a permanent exhibition at the castle explaining the traditions of the Eisteddfod and ceremonial items which we are not able to view so closely are on display.

 A proclamation ceremony is held the year before the National Eisteddfod visits an area.
 The ceremony is usually held among the stones of the Gorsedd of Bards.
 Spot these at Aberystwyth (in the castle grounds) and in parks in Cardigan and Lampeter.